Simon Mann: Exposure

-A friend of Mann's, Nigel Morgan, known for his personal ties to the South African Secret Service, was alleged to have betrayed knowledge of the plot to the South African authorities.
-The journalist Adam Roberts has argued that Morgan was in the unusual situation of being both a supporter of the coup and also an agent for the government, and that Mann knew Morgan was acting as an informant – but as a way of sounding out whether or not the South African government would care.
-Mann may then have given the go-ahead under the false belief that South Africa tacitly approved.
+A friend of Mann, Nigel Morgan, who had ties to the South African Secret Service, was alleged to have betrayed his knowledge of the plot to the South African authorities.
+The journalist Adam Roberts has argued that Morgan was in the unusual situation of being both a supporter of the coup and also an agent for the government, and that Mann knew Morgan was acting as an informant, but as a way of sounding out whether or not the South African government would care.

-Academic R.W.
-Johnson, on the other hand, argued that only the 'shambolic state of the South African intelligence services' explains why an aborted 19 February attempt by Mann – which fell apart when a plane set to meet them in Zambia suffered a bird strike – was allowed to get off the ground in Polokwane Airport.
+Academic R. W. Johnson, on the other hand, argued that only the 'shambolic state of the South African intelligence services' explains why an aborted 19 February attempt by Mann—which fell apart when a plane set to meet them in Zambia suffered a bird strike—was allowed to get off the ground in Polokwane Airport.
 He emphasises that Morgan had personal and professional ties to Johann Smith, a South African Special Forces veteran and security adviser to President Teodoro Obiang Nguema, and most likely alerted President Thabo Mbeki after the failed first attempt, who in turn tipped off the government of Robert Mugabe.

-Peter Fabricius, writing in the South African Journal of International Affairs, suggested President Mbeki, once informed of Mann's plan, allowed the plotters to take off and then be caught on the tarmac in Zimbabwe, in order to make a public example of the Wonga coup and deter further mercenary activity.
+Peter Fabricius, writing in the South African Journal of International Affairs, suggested that then President of South Africa, Thabo Mbeki, once informed of Mann's plan, allowed the plotters to take off and then be caught on the tarmac in Zimbabwe, in order to make a public example of the Wonga coup and deter further mercenary activity.

 Charges dropped and extradition

 On 23 February 2007, charges were dropped against Mann and the other alleged conspirators in South Africa.
 Mann remained in Zimbabwe, where he was convicted of charges from the same incident.
 On 2 May 2007, a Zimbabwe court ruled that Mann should be extradited to Equatorial Guinea to face charges, although the Zimbabweans promised that he would not face the death penalty.
-His extradition was described as the "oil for Mann" deal, in reference to the large amounts of oil that Mugabe has managed to secure from Equatorial Guinea.
+His extradition was described as the "oil for Mann" deal, in reference to the large amounts of oil that Mugabe managed to secure from Equatorial Guinea.
 Mann lost his last appeal against the decision to extradite him.
 In a last-ditch effort on 30 January 2008, Mann tried to appeal the judgment to the Zimbabwean Supreme Court.
 The following day, Mann was deported to Equatorial Guinea in secret, leading to claims by his lawyers that the extradition was hastened to defeat the possibility of appeal to the Supreme Court.
-In Equatorial Guinea Mann was incarcerated in Black Beach Prison, Africa's most notorious prison which is synonymous with brutality.
+In Equatorial Guinea Mann was incarcerated in Black Beach Prison, one of Africa's most notorious prisons and often viewed as synonymous with brutality.